Moderus Alfa: Poznań

 In 2006, Modertrans have modernized 24 Konstal 105N/105Na trams for MPK Poznań.
 In scope of the modernization the 22 units of HF 01 model and 2 units of HF 02 DK model were made.
 Between July and August 2007 2 units of HF 03 L training tram were delivered.

 In years 2008–2010 MPK received 4 units of HF 04 AC model and 36 units of HF 07 model.
-Because of the technological novelties, putting the first 4 trams into service was delayed on about six months – it was planned that the first tram would be ready to carry passengers on December 2007.
+Because of the technological novelties, putting the first 4 trams into service was delayed on about six months – it was planned that the first tram would be ready to carry passengers in December 2007.

 Katowice urban area

 In December 2007 Modertrans passed on 2 modernized trams, designated as HF 05 to Tramwaje Śląskie.
 One of them has been associated with the depot in Gliwice, while the other one went to the depot in Będzin.

 On July 30, 2012, Tramwaje Śląskie signed a contract with Modertrans and MPK-Łódź consortium for modernizing 45 units of 105Na trams and delivering parts for modernizing another 30 units that was planned to happen in Repair and Service Department of Tramwaje Śląskie (Zakład Usługowo Remontowy Tramwajów Śląskich, ZUR).
 On December 17, Tramwaje Śląskie exhibited the first of modernized trams by Modertrans and MPK-Łódź consortium, and in May 2013 the first tram modernized by ZUR was ready.
 On November 18, 2013 the last of 45 units modernized by Modertrans and MPK-Łódź consortium was delivered to Silesia.

 Trams modernized by Modertrans and MPK were designated as 105N HF 11 AC and the ones modernized by ZUR as 105NF.